 Why would Edison hold this reveal in this small town when his company was based in Manhattan?
-New York City had dozens of opera houses and newspapers; Columbus had only one of each.
+New York City had dozens of opera houses and newspapers.

 Although Edison was born and raised in Ohio, he would have never chosen this music hall.
 Former President Hayes selected it as a cover story.

-Upon leaving office in 1881, Hayes's replacement, President Garfield, secretly appointed him commander of the country's first 'actually' secret agency.
+Upon leaving office in 1881, Hayes's replacement, his old Ohio war buddy, James A. Garfield, asked him to set up the country's first undercover intelligence agency.

-President Andrew Johnson set up the Secret Service six years earlier after President Lincoln's assassination.
+President Johnson set up the Secret Service soon after Lincoln was assassinated.

-However, Secret Service agents carried Secret Service badges and worked from their town's Secret Service office, which ain't exactly "secret."
-This needed to be a very boring government service that just happens to move rapidly.
+However, Secret Service agents carried Secret Service badges and they hung around the President, which ain't exactly "secret."
+This operation needed to be a very boring government program that just happens to move very rapidly.

-Secret Commander Hayes's first quandary; explain why Edison and his's engineers would be rolling in and out of Columbus for the next few years.
+Secret Commander Hayes's first quandary; explain why Edison and his engineers would be rolling in and out of Columbus for the next few years.